How to plan a wedding – Ivory Tribe style

 Where to begin with wedding planning?
 It’s enough to send even the sanest person into a spin!

-Don’t stress, Ivory Tribe have your back.
-We’ve popped together a little guide to wedding planning that we hope will make your life as a future bride or groom that little bit easier.
+Don’t stress, we have your back.
+We’ve popped together a little guide to wedding planning that we hope will make your wedding planning life that little bit easier.
 So sit back, relax and let us do the talking.

-It may have been months (if not years) of hint-dropping, gazing at the bling that decorates the left hands of your closest girlfriends, or countless incidents of (not so subtly) passing your iPhone to your spouse, with an accidental wedding-related snap on screen.
+It may have been months (if not years) of hint-dropping, gazing at the bling that decorates the left hands of friends, or countless incidents of (not so subtly) passing your iPhone to your partner, with an accidental wedding-related snap on screen.

 That’s right – your wedding will be the very best yet.
-Forget Kim and Kanye – YOU are going to break the internet.
-You’re determined to show brides before you just how this wedding thing should be done.
+Forget celebrity and viral weddings – YOU are going to break the internet.
+You’re determined to show couples before you just how this wedding thing should be done.

 And then as the champagne haze dwindles, reality – and your bank balance/lack of annual leave/family expectations – hit you square in the face.